 13. Any controversy, dispute or claim arising out of or relating to this Agreement, including but not limited to any claim based on contract, tort, or statute, which exceeds the small claims court jurisdictional limit shall be settled by binding arbitration conducted in Los Angeles, California administered by and in accordance with the then existing rules of the American Arbitration Association (AAA) and any award rendered by the arbitrator(s) may be enforced in any court of proper jurisdiction.

-14. This Agreement shall be governed by the laws of the State of California.
+14. This Agreement shall be governed by the laws of the State of Texas.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the date and year first written above.